theheking/intro-to-command-line-hpc/practical_overview/2_Introducing_the_Shell.md

 > Basic Commands - Make a Directory Downloading Trial Data
 > ----------------------------------------------------------

 Here we are using the -p option for mkdir.
 This option allows mkdir to create the new directory, even if one of the parent directories does not already exist.
-It also supresses errors if the directory already exists, without overwriting that directory.
+It also suppresses errors if the directory already exists, without overwriting that directory.
  `wget` is short for “world wide web get”, and it’s basic function is to _download_ web pages or data at a web address.

 It will take about 5 minutes to download the files.

 **NB.
 Please make sure you are in your scratch directory **

     $   mkdir -p /scratch/im21/[your_userid]/data/
-    $   cd data
+    $   cd /scratch/im21/[your_userid]/data/

     $   wget ftp://ftp.sra.ebi.ac.uk/vol1/fastq/SRR258/004/SRR2589044/SRR2589044_1.fastq.gz
     $   wget ftp://ftp.sra.ebi.ac.uk/vol1/fastq/SRR258/004/SRR2589044/SRR2589044_2.fastq.gz